The Lazy Song: Composition

 "The Lazy Song" is a reggae, reggae-pop and ska track, borrowing "heavily from roots reggae".
-According to the digital sheet music published by Alfred Music Publishing, the song was written in the key of B major and is set in time signature of common time with a tempo of 88 beats per minute, with Mars's vocal range spanning from F4 to B5.
+According to the digital sheet music published by Alfred Music Publishing, the song was written in the key of B major and is set in time signature of common time with a tempo of 88 beats per minute.
 "The Lazy Song" instrumentation features scratching and a drum beat.
 Its production has been compared to the reggae style of Jason Mraz and Sugar Ray.
 Tim Sendra of AllMusic said it was one of the tracks from Doo-Wops & Hooligans that captured the laid-back groove.

 Lewis Corner, reviewer of Digital Spy wrote that "Bruno pulls a sickie in this reggae-pop number about, well, absolutely nothing."
 Corner described Mars as a "couch potato of the daytime TV variety" due to the lyrics of the song "I'm gonna kick my feet up then stare at the fan/ Turn the TV on, throw my hand in my pants".
 Lyrically, the song makes reference to MTV, the P90X home fitness DVDs, and the Cali Swag District song "Teach Me How to Dougie" (2010).
 Eric Henderson of Slant Magazine noted the lyrics "paints a portrait of Al Bundy as a young man".
 The Scotsman considered the song a "celebration of head-in-the-sand idleness and irresponsibility".
 Similarly, Jim Farber of Daily News dubbed it a "hymn to sloth".
 The single version of the song is three minutes and eight seconds and features whistling, which is not present on the album version, which is three minutes and fifteen seconds.

 Release

 "The Lazy Song" was the third single to be released from Mars's debut studio album Doo-Wops & Hooligans (2010).
 Atlantic and Elektra Records released the song, initially for airplay on contemporary hit radio in the United States, on February 15, 2011.
+On April 22, the single was issued for radio airplay in Italy by Warner Music Group.

-Later, on May 8 and 9, 2011, the single was released in the UK via digital download and as a CD single, respectively, containing both the single edit version and The Hooligans remix of "Grenade", by the Warner Music Group, respectively.
-On February 18, 2011, it was released as a digital download in New Zealand, containing the single version of the song.
-On May 27, 2011, the CD single was released on Germany, Austria and Switzerland.
+On May 8 and 9, 2011, the single was released in the UK via digital download and as a CD single, respectively, containing both the single edit version and The Hooligans remix of "Grenade", by Warner Music Group.
+On February 18, 2011, it was released via digital download in New Zealand, containing the single version of the song.
+On May 27, 2011, a CD single was released on Germany, Austria and Switzerland.